Menu Close

 25/10/2021

-In this blog, I talk about Complete Vocal Technique and some of the most important lessons on vocal pedagogy I have learned; and want to pass on to you.
+In this blog post, I talk about some of the most important lessons on vocal pedagogy I have learned; and want to pass on to you.
 So here it is:

 My Rant with capital R on vocal technique.